Jake Roche

 Jake Peter Roche (born 16 September 1992) is an English singer and actor.
-He is known as the lead vocalist of the band Rixton (now known as Push Baby), charting at number 1 on the UK Singles Chart with "Me and My Broken Heart".
+He is known as the lead vocalist of the band Rixton (later known as Push Baby), charting at number 1 on the UK singles chart with "Me and My Broken Heart".
 In 2010, he appeared in the ITV soap opera Emmerdale, portraying the role of Isaac Nuttall.

 Early life

 Born in Reigate, England in 1992, Roche is the son of actor Shane Richie and his then wife, singer and television personality Coleen Nolan.
 His parents divorced when he was nine years old.
 He has said about the divorce: "I remember seeing on the front pages about my dad cheating, but, as horrible as that was, we didn't fully understand because we were so young – so it’s not had this massive, damaging impact on us or anything."

 He attended St Mary's Catholic College in Blackpool, prior to moving to London.